bvic23/VinceRP/README.md

 // Define a calculated variable which passes through values after 1 seconds let y = x.throttle(1.0)

-// When we send 1 to the source x <- 1
+// When we push 1 to the source x <- 1

 // Then it won't change immediately